 The idea behind solar air heating is large solar collectors are placed on your roof or on the southside of your home.

-Solar air collectors are dark panels which attract heat and have ventilation tubes which push the air through the tubes and into window units.
+Solar air collectors are dark panels that attract heat and have ventilation tubes that push the air through the tubes and into window units.

 These units allow air to flow through your home.
 It’s a ductless and ventless system which is great for an easier install.

 However, when there’s no sunlight, there’s no heated air coming through the system.
 Therefore, this makes the system good as a back-up or supplement, but not as the main heating source to stay warm off-grid.

 5. Coal for Long Lasting Heat

 We’re accustomed to burning wood in most parts of the world which makes us forget about coal unless we’re cooking.